Guide To Hiking Rattlesnake Arches

 Best Time of Year to Explore Rattlesnake Arches

-There is not much shade along this trail, so hiking in the late winter, spring, and fall will be really enjoyable since the Grand Junction area can be pretty hot in the summer.
+There is not much shade along this trail, so hiking in the late winter, spring, and fall is enjoyable since the Grand Junction area can be pretty hot in the summer.

 rattlesnake-arches-hike-trail